COdeJEdi-1/krishiseva/README.md

 ##  Overview

-**KrishiSeva (Farmer’s Assistant)** is an AI-powered application designed to help farmers make data-driven agricultural decisions.
+**KrishiSeva** is an AI-powered application designed to help farmers make data-driven agricultural decisions.
 It integrates **machine learning** and **computer vision** models to recommend optimal crops and detect crop diseases early, enabling timely and informed action.

 ---